kar137/datascience-python/README.md

 | Exploring NYC Public School Test Result Scores | Not Started | Will analyze and visualize educational data.                              |
 | Exploring 67 Years of LEGO          | Not Started | Dive into the history of LEGO sets and themes.                           |
 | The GitHub History of the Scala Language | Not Started | Analyze the development of Scala through GitHub data.                    |

 ---

-## Reflections and Insights
-As I progress through the track, I will document my reflections and insights here.
-This section will include challenges faced, lessons learned, and how I plan to apply these skills in real-world scenarios.

----